Reviews You Can Rely On

 Credit: Abriah Wofford

-While hitch-mounted racks are generally heavy and cumbersome to move around, their benefits and ease of use once mounted are abundant.
-Despite their weight and size, many of the higher-end models, like the Yakima StageTwo, Thule Pro XT 2, and Thule EasyFold XT are quite easy to work with.
+While hitch-mounted racks are generally heavy to move around, their benefits and ease of use once mounted are abundant.
+Despite their weight and size, many higher-end models, like the Yakima StageTwo, Thule T2 Pro XTR, and Thule EasyFold XT, are quite easy to work with.
 They use a tool-free system to install/remove the rack from the hitch and lock it.
-Simply unlock a knob, turn it counterclockwise, and pull the rack off.
-All of these racks are somewhat heavy and large, so moving them around can be a chore, although the EasyFold XT folds up into a neat little package making it an exceptionally compact hitch rack.
+Unlock a knob, turn it counterclockwise, and pull the rack off.
+These racks are somewhat heavy and large, so moving them around can be a chore, although the EasyFold XT folds into a neat little package, making it an exceptionally compact hitch rack.
 Likewise, the 1Up Heavy Duty Quik Rack folds down smaller than other similar racks for storage.

 hitch rack - both of the vertical hitch mount racks we tested are heavy and...